1.3.2 Bylaws of the Board of Trustees

 Section 10: Institutional Advancement Committee

-The Institutional Advancement Committee shall be charged with the review of the College advancement and external relations programs and make appropriate recommendations to the board regarding same.
+The Institutional Advancement Committee shall be charged with the review of the College advancement and external relations programs and ensures achievement of our ambitious goals around engagement and philanthropy through wisdom and action.
 The Institutional Advancement Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.

-The Trusteeship Committee shall be charged with a threefold purpose: it shall ensure that the membership and leadership of the board consist of highly qualified and committed individuals; it shall ensure that regular programs of new trustee and in-service education are maintained, and it shall periodically recommend initiatives by which the board shall assess its performance.
-It serves as the agent of the board in reviewing the performance of incumbent trustees and board officers who are eligible for reelection, maintains a list of qualified candidates for possible nomination, considers cultivation strategies for promising trustee candidates, and proposes and periodically reviews the adequacy of a statement of trustee responsibilities as adopted by the board.
+The Governance Committee shall be charged with the overarching responsibility of identifying, monitoring, and customizing best practices in governance of the board and the institution; monitoring of board composition to ensure that the membership and leadership of the board consist of highly qualified and committed individuals; it shall ensure that regular programs for new trustee orientation and in-service education for current trustees are maintained and it shall develop and manage a process by which the board and individual trustees shall assess its performance on an ongoing basis.
+It serves as the agent of the board in reviewing the performance of incumbent trustees and board officers who are eligible for reelection, develops a succession planning strategy and assembles a list of qualified candidates for nomination to the board and board leadership, considers cultivation strategies for promising trustee candidates, develops programs that continue the commitment of former trustees, and proposes and periodically reviews the adequacy of the statement of trustee commitment and responsibilities as adopted by the board.

 The committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.